LinuxCNC/linuxcnc/src/hal/classicladder/README.txt

 HARDWARE (LOCAL INPUTS/OUTPUTS)...
 ----------------------------------
-Since v0.6.5, hardware interface has been completly rewritten (before limited to the parallels ports only).
+Since v0.6.5, hardware interface has been completely rewritten (before limited to the parallels ports only).
 First, if you use ClassicLadder to drive real things, it can crash, and I will not be responsible if it produces any damages !

-You can configure any logical inputs/ouputs with any addresses ports or a Comedi device (see www.comedi.org).
+You can configure any logical inputs/outputs with any address ports or a Comedi device (see www.comedi.org).
 Comedi is a collection of drivers for many data acquisition boards.
 You configure the mapping in the config window : tabs "Inputs" and "Outputs".